leanstacks/react-starter-kit/README.md

 This project's API integration uses the simulated REST endpoints made available by [JSON Placeholder](https://jsonplaceholder.typicode.com/).

+There are some limitations to the JSONP Placeholder APIs.
+The primary limitation is that the API is stateless.
+You may create (`post`), update (`put`), and delete items within the JSON Placeholder collections; however, the collections are not actually mutated and persisted by JSON Placeholder.
+Within the starter kit, we update the TanStack Query caches upon successful mutation to simulate a stateful back end.

 ### Authentication

 When running the application, you may sign in with any of the JSON Placeholder [Users](https://jsonplaceholder.typicode.com/users).
 Simply enter the _Username_ value from any user in the API and use any value for the _Password_.
 For example, try username `Bret` and password `abc123`.